jbohack/DEFCON-QR-Scan/README.md

 5. Place the project files in your web server's root directory (e.g., `/var/www/html` for Apache).

 6. Start your web server to run the application.

+## Scan Dashboard

+When MySQL logging is enabled, access the scan dashboard at `/scans/` (example: [defcon.lullaby.cafe/scans/](https://defcon.lullaby.cafe/scans/)) to:

+- View historical scan data in a clean, sortable interface
+- Search across all scan metadata (IP, device, location, etc.)
+- Filter and paginate through scan results
+- View detailed device and location information for each scan
+- Fully responsive design that works on both desktop and mobile devices

 ## Configuration